jsaporta/practice/data_science/interview_questions.md

 (Note that DR also leads to faster computing and may allow us to plot datasets that were previously unplottable.)

+### How do you know which ML model you should use?
+First, make sure that the class of problem the model solves is the same as the class of problem you have.
+Don't try to use a "regression" algorithm for a classification problem (usually).
+Similarly, consider your loss function and make sure it's appropriate; perhaps L1 loss is preferable to L2 loss if outlier predictions shouldn't be penalized extra-hard, for instance.
+Use training and validation loss curves to monitor the training and detect over- and underfitting.
+In the underfitting case, use a model with greater capacity; when overfitting, use regularization to shrink the model.
+Use validation error or cross-validation to choose hyperparameter values; in extreme cases, the "hyperparameter" chosen may include the "model" itself.
+When possible, take advantage of additional information in the structure of the problem: a convolutional layer is frequently a good idea when doing image classification, for instance, because it takes advantage of the structure of image data.

+From a statistical modeling standpoint, there are many parallels.
+In general, make sure that the assumptions made in the model are correct, or at least not clearly false unless you have a good reason to use them.

+## Data Munging
 ### How do you handle missing or corrupted data in a dataset?
 1. Get it from the source.
 2. Use a method with built-in missing data handling.